QVO-VADIS-ACADEMIA/qvo.vadis.academia.github.io/_pages/about.md

 ---
 permalink: /
-title: "This is a mock journal: mocking hypocrisy in academia, in all seriousness."
+title: "QVO·VADIS·ACADEMIA is a mock journal: mocking hypocrisy in academia, in all seriousness."
 author_profile: true
 redirect_from:
   - /about/